Dekalb County DUI Lawyer

 In Georgia, the notice is supposed to be read as soon as possible after an arrest and custody occurs.
 Other states have it read in jail so that you can read it yourself rather than hear it dictated.

-If someone is facing their first DUI charge, then they may feel inclined to deny the test.
+If you are facing your first DUI charge, then you may feel inclined to deny the test.
 This is because the implied consent law notice is usually given after an arrest is made.
 Fear plays a large role in this decision as well.
 You may be concerned about many unknowns, including getting cuffed and being worried about whether you will go to jail or not.
 Other issues revolve around the understanding of the cause of arrest.

-Some people may believe that they are entitled to speak to a Dekalb County DUI lawyer right away after an arrest and are sometimes met with a refusal to allow a call.
+Some people may believe that they are entitled to speak to our Dekalb County DUI lawyer right away after an arrest and are sometimes met with a refusal to allow a call.

 This is a complicated situation for anyone in any state to be in, but especially difficult in Georgia.
-If you have been arrested for a DUI and have either refused or consented to post-arrest DUI testing, call a Dekalb County DUI lawyer to examine your options moving forward.
-You will likely see a suspense on your license, but hiring a lawyer can help lessen some more severe consequences surrounding a DUI conviction.
+If you have been arrested for a DUI and have either refused or consented to post-arrest DUI testing, call our defense lawyer to examine your options moving forward.
+You will likely see a suspension on your license, but hiring our lawyer can help lessen some more severe consequences surrounding a DUI conviction.

-If you’ve been charged with driving under the influence, don’t wait to hire an experienced DUI lawyer in Dekalb County GA.
-The sooner your lawyer can begin preparing your defense, the better your chances are of obtaining the best possible outcome available.
+If you’ve been charged with driving under the influence, don’t wait to hire our experienced DUI lawyers.
+The sooner our lawyer can begin preparing your defense, the better your chances are of obtaining the best possible outcome available.

 Do I Have to Take a Breathalyzer?

 If a police officer pulls you over for suspicion of drunk driving, he or she may ask you to take a breathalyzer.
 In Georgia, you are required to take this breath test.
 If you refuse to take the test, you could lose your driver’s license and face additional penalties.
-Therefore, your Dekalb County DUI lawyer would advise you to take the breath test.
+Therefore, our experienced defense attorneys would advise you to take the breath test.

 Are Breath Tests Always Accurate?